About

 Program, Public Relations Veronika Vogel, from Berlin, lives in Vorarlberg and works in Innsbruck.
 Studied Middle East politics in Munich, Istanbul and London, has extensive project experience in the education and media sectors.
 Before the Journalism Festival she was part of the organizing team of the taz Panter Prize at the taz Panter Foundation.

-Organization Steffen Kanduth, from Aigen im Ennstal, lives in Hall in Tyrol and is a trained tourism businessman who has been working in the Tyrolean media scene for almost 20 years – among others for the street newspaper 20er, the daily newspaper Die Presse and the PR agency pro.media Kommunikation.
-Today, he prefers to write about bicycle mobility with a focus on mountain biking in print and digital media, such as Süddeutsche Zeitung, Der Standard and various specialized magazines.
+Organization Steffen Kanduth, from Aigen im Ennstal, is a trained tourism businessman who has worked in the Tyrolean media scene for 20 years – including for the street newspaper 20er, the daily newspapers Die Presse and Der Standard and the PR agency pro.media Kommunikation.
+Today, he only writes occasionally and exclusively about cycling for the Süddeutsche Zeitung and the specialist magazines Lines and Ride.
+He prefers to spend his time in the saddle, visiting Tyrol’s elementary school as a cycling instructor or guiding guests through the mountains as a mountain bike guide.

 Finances Wilfried Hanser, from Vorarlberg, studied history, philosophy, psychology and educational science in Innsbruck, training in supervision, coaching, organizational development; long-time managing director of the socio-economic enterprise Ho&Ruck in Innsbruck; organizational consulting and development.

-Media relations, festival headquarters Anna Praxmarer studied Comparative Literature in Innsbruck and Ireland.
-In addition to her work in the field of public relations for an NGO in Innsbruck, she works as a freelance journalist.
+Accreditation & Press, Festival Headquarters Anna Praxmarer studied Comparative Literature in Innsbruck and Ireland.
+In addition to her work in the field of public relations, she is self-employed, so far in the field of cultural and public relations.

 Contact